Funding And Administration Of Your Revocable Trust

-Many clients are thoroughly impressed with their attorney’s ability to skillfully craft a detailed Trust document to outline their estate plans.
-However, the biggest mistake that clients make after having that comprehensive Trust created is that they fail to fund their trust.
-Indeed a Trust is effective the moment you leave your attorney’s office assuming that it is executed in the proper formality of the state’s laws where it is created.
-Yet, despite many attorneys who discuss the funding requirements for a trust, unfortunately, many trust clients, never get around to the process of funding it.
-The answer is easy… it is time consuming and often cumbersome.
-Without proper funding, often Trusts are deemed null and void and may require extensive legal maneuvering to either be recognized or even revoked.
-Therefore, it is extremely important that the Trust be, not only skillfully crafted, but also that it be properly funded.
+Many clients are thoroughly impressed with their attorney’s ability to skillfully craft a detailed trust document to outline their estate plans.
+However, the biggest mistake that clients make after having that comprehensive trust created is that they fail to fund their trust.
+Indeed a trust is effective the moment you leave your attorney’s office assuming that it is executed in the proper formality of the state’s laws where it is created.
+Yet, despite many attorneys who discuss the funding requirements for a trust, unfortunately, many trust clients never get around to the process of funding it.
+The reason is obvious: It is time-consuming and often cumbersome.
+Without proper funding, trusts are often deemed null and void and may require extensive legal maneuvering to either be recognized or even revoked.
+Therefore, it is extremely important that the trust is not only skillfully crafted, but also properly funded.

-2. Use the proper process for transferring the assets, eg. Real estate must be transferred by deed, bank accounts are transferred by name change and stock is transferred by issuance of a new certificate.
+2. Use the proper process for transferring the assets.
+For example, real estate must be transferred by deed, bank accounts are transferred by name change and stock is transferred by issuance of a new certificate.

-3. In order to obtain the benefits of probate avoidance, disability protection and all of the other benefits that we have discussed, it is very important that the Revocable Trust be properly funded during your lifetime.
-To obtain maximum benefit from the Revocable Trust, you should transfer all of your property to the Revocable Trust as soon as possible.
+3. In order to obtain the benefits of probate avoidance, disability protection and all of the other benefits that we have discussed, it is very important that the revocable trust be properly funded during your lifetime.
+To obtain maximum benefit from the revocable trust, you should transfer all of your property to the trust as soon as possible.

-4. Discuss the new Trust document with your financial experts, whom you trust, you portfolio manager, your life insurance agent etc. Make sure they know you have created a trust and that they offer to help you make the necessary changes to the assets which they manage.
+4. Discuss the new trust document with your financial experts, your portfolio manager, your life insurance agent, etc. Make sure they know you have created a trust and that they offer to help you make the necessary changes to the assets which they manage.

-10. Vehicle titles should generally not be altered, as sometimes the transfer of a vehicle result in higher insurance rates which is typically not advisable.
+10. Vehicle titles should generally not be altered, as sometimes the transfer of a vehicle results in higher insurance rates which is typically not advisable.

-Contact your attorney who prepared the trust periodically, every few years to review your assets and living situation to see if there news to be any changes to a trust.
+Contact the attorney who prepared the trust periodically, at least every few years, to review your assets and living situation to see if there needs to be any changes to a trust.
 Marriage or divorce is often a reason to update your estate planning documents.